Balnaglack Farmhouse, Dalcross,

 From Inverness follow the A96 east, direction Nairn.
 After 4 miles turn left onto the B9039, direction Castle Stuart.
 After 1.5 mls golf entrance is on your left.

-Castle Stuart Golf Links has given the Scottish Highlands another world-class coastal treasure, joining an impressive list of golf courses that includes the likes of Royal Dornoch, Nairn and the private Skibo Castle.
-Just a stone's throw from the infamous battlefield of Culloden, Castle Stuart commands spectacular views from all its wonderfully crafted holes.
+Cabot Highlands (Castle Stuart Links): in 2009 the Scottish Highlands acquired another world-class coastal golfing treasure.
+It joined an already impressive list of courses that includes the likes of Royal Dornoch, Nairn and the private Skibo Castle.
+Now part of Cabot Golf (see Did You Know section), and just a stone's throw from the infamous battlefield of Culloden, Castle Stuart Links commands spectacular views from all its wonderfully crafted holes.

 Whether at the sea's edge, as on the first three holes of each nine-hole loop, or up on the course's higher elevations, the views here are stunning beyond compare.
 The ever-present spectacular vistas take in the Moray Firth, Chanonry Peninsula (and lighthouse), Black Isle, Highland mountain ranges and the Kessock Bridge, which crosses the Beauly Firth at Inverness.
 As you play round Castle Stuart you are never without a spectacular view to admire.